Company8k/gas-twitter/README.md

 ## Use

 To use this library select "Add a library" in the Apps Script editor and paste the following id `1RmiFeiuIGCmuVXQOJAHjxrjRBwdAiSyqib_8vYl5thOwB3QEctwI5U_I`.
-In order to enable the autocomplete future you should choose `Twitter` for the identifier.
+In order to enable the autocomplete future you should choose `Twitter` for the identifier or see [Deployment Docs](https://script.google.com/macros/library/d/1RmiFeiuIGCmuVXQOJAHjxrjRBwdAiSyqib_8vYl5thOwB3QEctwI5U_I/3).

 ### Initialization